 625 IU RhD Immunoglobulin-VF Solution for deep intramuscular injection.

-In some circumstances for very large FMH intravenous RhD immunoglobulin (Rhophylac®) is recommended.
+In some situations where there is a very large FMH intravenous RhD immunoglobulin (Rhophylac®) is recommended.
 Rhophylac® (1500 IU; 2mL) is administered undiluted intravenously over 15 to 60 seconds.